kvoon3/vscode-autohide-kb/README.md

 ### 📊 Status Bar

-help you control auto-hide:
+- Pin sidebar

-1. Vim like mode toggle `--AUTO--`, `--MANUAL--`
+- Display and toggle `--AUTO--`, `--MANUAL--`
-2. Pin sidebar
-3. Run hide immediately
+- Run hide immediately

 ### 🚀 And More...